-Are you looking for a way to lesson plan that can be digital without pay for a service?
+Are you looking for a way to a lesson plan that can be digital without paying for a service?
 I will admit that I love paper planners.
 They are beautiful!
-I've used Limelife Planners for years because of their amazing customer service and the quality of their product.
+I've used Limelife Planners for years because of their amazing customer service and the quality of their products.
 But this last year, I couldn't spend the $60 that my planner was worth.
 So I got creative and started lesson planning with Google Calendar.

 Keep reading to learn how to use Google Calendar to organize my lesson plans and organize my materials.